DevelopersRising/DevelopersRising/Readme.md

 > Help, connect and empower!

-DevelopersRising is an open source organization dedicated to supporting developers.

-We help developers realize their goals, connect companies with potential hires, and fascilitate growth for all kinds of programmers.
+DevelopersRising is an open source organization dedicated to help developers realize their goals, connect companies with potential hires, and fascilitate growth for all kinds of programmers.

-#### Help
+#### Aspiring Developer

-#### Connect
+#### Experienced Developer

-Community is an important aspect of all things open source, yet often neglected.

-#### Empower
+#### Company Hiring

 ### a brief introduction to our verein